ivanitlearning/AWS-Associate-Courses/README.md

 - Name is globally unique
 - All objects are stored within the bucket at the same level.

 If the objects name starts with a slash such as `/old/Koala1.jpg` the UI will present this as a folder.
 In actuality this is not true, there are no folders.

+Default limit of 100 buckets per AWS account, can increase up to 1000 by service request.

 ### 1.2.7.
 CloudFormation Basics